SteveTownsend/pef-moderation/README.md

 labeling may be implemented.
 This service labels asymmetrically:
 - Offending accounts outside the community of NAFO and allies are usually labeled at the account level so abuse is highlighted universally.
 Experience on X shows that one-time abusers are typically repeat offenders.
 Post-by-post moderation does not scale.
-- For offenders within the community, granular content labelinng is preferred.
+- For offenders within the community, granular content labeling is preferred.
 Account-level labeling is reserved for the worst offenders and requires a two-thirds super-majority of the team to approve.
 The moderation service must not become a disruptor.

-This is to help with managing the load as the platfrom grows, and to ensure users are aware of content
+This approach helps with managing the load as the platform grows, and to ensure users are aware of content
-violations before they engage with an account
+violations before they engage with an account.
+Specifically, 60/40 propagandists mix fact with disnformation
+to sow disruption in democracies.
+A user innocently engaging with the account based on the factual content needs
+to know the context.
 There is no plan to act as a verifier of friendly accounts.
 Send moderation appeals and other inquiries to [here](mailto:admin@nafo-moderation.org).
 Appeals of **Label** actions that
 are not justified in the service's immutable history will be automatically approved.
 Denial appeals will be supported by